 Once your number is called, you’ll need to schedule an interview.
 Just book an appointment at a participating airport or an offsite enrollment center.
 If you happen to be re-entering the US while your application is still pending, you can book an appointment to be interviewed after you go through customs at an Enrollment on Entry location.

-Once you get into the interview room, you’ve already been pre-screened to ensure you’re not on any international watch lists, terror-threat lists, or just general, the-US government-doesn’t-like-you lists.
+Once you finally get into the interview room, you’ve already been pre-screened to ensure you’re not on any international watch lists, terror-threat lists, or general "the-US government-doesn’t-like-you" lists.
+Relax—if you’re here, you’re basically approved already.
 Sometimes they even have your pre-printed approval paper face down on the desk when you walk in.
-(Just don't be all like, "Hey, is that my approval in front of you?
-Come on, you can tell me.")
-So once you get the call, the hard part is over.
-It’s not a job interview, just go in and relax.

 - Why do you want to join Global Entry?